ahuacate/pve-host/README.md

 These instructions are specifically for UniFi controller `Settings` > `Networks` > `Create New Network`.

-*  Create a new network to be used for Egress of encrypted traffic out of the network to your VPN servers.
+*  Create a new network to be used for the Egress of encrypted traffic out of the network to your VPN servers.

 | Description    | Value                   | Notes                                                                                                                      |
 |----------------|-------------------------|----------------------------------------------------------------------------------------------------------------------------|